Manmin Central Church

 and that they have 120,000 members throughout the world.

 Manmin Church publishes Manmin News Paper, Manmin Magazine, and has a TV broadcasting station called GCN.

+Manmin Church was led by Pastor Lee until his death in prison in December 2023.
+On December 31, 2023, after the death of Lee Jae-rock, the leader of the Manmin Central Church, due to colon cancer, the church appointed his third daughter, Pastor Lee Soo-jin, as the head pastor.
+On the morning of January 19, 2025, Lee Bok-nim, the widow of Pastor Lee Jae-rock, died, marking the loss of another key figure who had been a pillar of support for the Manmin Central Church.

 Christian activities

 The church has organized a praise special orchestra entitled "Nissi".
 Nissi is one of the most important ministries in the Manmin Church and has been invited and performed in the National Breakfast Prayer Meetings, goodwill concerts at foreign embassies, and a variety of charitable events hosted by social and cultural organizations.

 Manmin church participated in various Korean Christian activities, including events surrounding the 50th anniversary of the division of Korea and the FIFA World Cup in 2002.

 In 1997, the church choir participated in Choir Festival in commemoration of Far East Broadcasting Company's 41st anniversary together with other churches.

 In 1998, the senior pastor of the church joined The Korea Lawyers Mission Association.

 According to the Manmin News, the official newsletter of the church, 12 ambassadors to Korea partook in service at Manmin Central Church on March 7, 2010.

 The church has sent missionaries to the United States, Japan, South America, and Africa.